digidem/vips-resizer/README.md

 ## Start

-By default all domains are blacklisted.
-You need to pass a list of whitelisted URLs from which to process images.
+By default this will resize images from any domain.
+To only allow images from certain domains to be resized, pass a comma-separated list of whitelisted URLs from which to process images.
 E.g.

 ```sh
 WHITELIST="mydomain.com,s3.amazonaws.com/mybucket" npm start